isabella232/devo-ps.github.io/_posts/blog/2013-09-25-vagrant-docker-and-ansible-wtf.md

 So we just saw (roughly) how these tools can be used, and how they can be complementary:

-1. Vagrant will provide you with a full VMs, including the OS.
+1. Vagrant will provide you with a full VM, including the OS.
 It's great at providing you a Linux environment for example when you're on MacOS.
 1. Docker is a lightweight VM of some sort.
-It will allow you to build multiple contained architectures faster and cheaper than with Vagrant.
+It will allow you to build contained architectures faster and cheaper than with Vagrant.
-1. Ansible is what you'll use to orchestrate and fine tuned things.
-That's what you want to structure your deployment strategy.
+1. Ansible is what you'll use to orchestrate and fine-tune things.
+That's what you want to structure your deployment and orchestration strategy.

-It takes a bit of reading to get more familiar with these tools, and we will likely follow up on this post in the next few weeks.
+It takes a bit of reading to get more familiar with these tools, and we'll likely follow up on this post in the next few weeks.
 However, especially as a small team, this kind of technology allows you to automate and commoditize huge parts of your development and ops workflows.
 We strongly encourage you to make that investment.
 It has helped us tremendously increase the pace and quality of our throughput.